true

 Summary

-The project is expected to support Estonia in preparing for the implementation of the EU Pact on Migration and Asylum by enhancing procedures related to responsibility-sharing and vulnerability assessment.
-Updated workflows, developed together with stakeholders and experts, will provide clearer guidance for future implementation, while training and supporting materials will help staff apply these procedures in practice.
-The anticipated outcomes include strengthened institutional readiness, improved support for applicants in vulnerable situations, and a more resilient system in line with Estonia’s reform priorities under the Pact.
+The project supported Estonia in preparing for the implementation of the EU Pact on Migration and Asylum by enhancing procedures related to responsibility-sharing and vulnerability assessment.
+Updated workflows, developed together with stakeholders and experts, provided clearer guidance for future implementation, while training and supporting materials helped staff apply these procedures in practice.
+The anticipated outcomes included strengthened institutional readiness, improved support for applicants in vulnerable situations, and a more resilient system in line with Estonia’s reform priorities under the Pact.

 Loading...